Saransh-sharma-17/SQL-Project-on-Zomato-Analytics/README.md

 ## Tools:

-This project was completed using SQL to analyze the dataset and answer the questions posed.
+This project was completed using Postgre SQL to analyze the dataset and answer the questions posed.
 The results are presented in a clear and concise manner and summaries to help illustrate key findings.

 ## Conclusion: